dhall-lang/dhall-lang/standard/binary.md

 ## Encoding judgment

-Encoding a naked Dhall expression is a function of the following form:
+You can encode a naked Dhall expression using the following judgment:

     encode-*(dhall) = cbor